Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/5-pandas.md

 print(airports.loc[0,'city']) # outputs : Seattle
 ```

-To retrieve a specific row (or range of rows), simply specify the beginning and ending row indexes. `[0:1]` retrieves the first row in the DataFrame. `[0:2]` retrieves the first two rows, and so on:
+To retrieve a specific row (or range of rows), specify the beginning and ending row indexes in square brackets on the DataFrame itself. `[0:1]` retrieves the first row, `[0:2]` retrieves the first two rows, and so on:

 ```python
 print(airports[0:1]) # outputs :